JanTristanH/harzer-wander-buddy/backend/hwb/README.md

     - fix map label toggling combined with zoom
 - Redirect to Login from webapp ✔️ (use /app/...)
 - Create logout button ✔️
-- deploy docker to server
+- deploy docker to server ✔️
-- backup current parkin spaces
+- backup current parkin spaces ✔️
-- update demo data from live system
+- add landing page for app domain ✔️
 - implement search above
+- show start parking space
+- show location on map and center on it
 - /policies/terms-of-service & /policies/privacy-policy => maintain on website
 - upgrade developer to production key
 - look into problem with 24 remaining routes